oofem/oofem.github.io/_posts/2025-01-28-mpm-inputfile-interface.md

 ### Simple example
-We will use OOFEM input deck to demonstrate the concept of setting up the problem of cantilever beam loaded by distributed loading on free edge.
+We will use OOFEM input deck to demonstrate the concept of setting up the problem of cantilever beam fixed on the left-hand side and loaded by distributed loading on free, right-hand edge.

 ```
      y↑